codee-com/open-catalog/Checks/PWR009/README.md

 } // end target
 ```

-When offloading to the GPU it is recommended to use an additional level of
+When offloading to the GPU, it is recommended to use an additional level of
 parallelism.
 This can be achieved by using the `teams` and `distribute`
-constructs, in this case in combination with `parallel for`:
+constructs; in this case, in combination with `parallel for`:

 ```c
 #pragma omp target teams distribute parallel for \